 Here’s a sample script that you can use to make the initial announcement:

 Thank you for being a part of our church greeter team.
-Each week we get welcoming guests from all backgrounds and help them take their next steps with God.
+Each week we get to welcome guests from all backgrounds and help them take their next steps with God.
 As a church, we’re committed to sharing the love of God with families in our community and what you do plays a big part of that.
 In fact, did you know that most people decide whether or not to come back to church in the first ten minutes of arriving?
 We get to play a part in that!

 As we prepare to take the next step in [insert vision], we know that we need to re-evaluate and put in place better training and procedures so that we can serve our guests and members with excellence.
 I know that policies and training aren’t the most exciting things in the world, but because the people we serve matter, we must take the extra steps to help them grow, even if it means training.
 I’ll have more details soon about our new initiatives.
 In the meantime, please respond to this with a simple “I’m in” if you’re onboard or respond with your questions.